Music (click on the pictures to go to the artist’s page)

 Frans Bronzwaer (1945-present)

 Frans Bronzwaer is a singer-songwriter who started writing songs in the seventies.
-Record company Polydor released 3 singles in the Netherlands using his artist name “Richard Neal”.
-A movie showing the performance of his first single “Take me to the water” (1973) was re-discovered and presented in a Dutch TV show in 2008.
+Record company Polydor released 3 singles in the Netherlands .
+His first single “Take me to the water” (using his stage name “Richard Neal”) was re-discovered in a Dutch TV show in 2008.
 In 2009 the album “Song on the shelf” was released, containing 22 remastered songs from the period 1970 – 1980.
 In December 2016 the new album “40” was released including the single “All right for us”.
 Frans Bronzwaer has since recorded several albums with instrumental and vocal tracks.

 Graus & Bronzwaer (2000-present)